Delivering a better experience.

 How many levels are there in the IDDSI Framework?

-The IDDSI levels framework consists of a continuum of 8 levels (0 - 7), where drinks are measured from Levels 0 –4, while foods are measured from Levels 3 – 7.
-IDDSI Levels
+The IDDSI levels framework consists of a continuum of 8 levels (0 – 7), where drinks are measured from IDDSI Levels 0 –4, while foods are measured from IDDSI Levels 3 – 7.

 Level 3 – Liquidised